 The ESTA lasts for up to two years after it is granted.
-In this period, travellers are allowed to make an unlimited number of trips to the USA.
+During this period, travellers (EU and UK citizens) are allowed to make an unlimited number of trips to the USA.
 Each stay can last a maximum of 90 days.
 However, the validity of the ESTA can, in certain cases, expire earlier.
 An expired ESTA cannot be extended or corrected.
 An entirely new application has to be submitted.

 When can the ESTA validity be less than two years?

-The ESTA validity expires earlier than two years if:
+The validity expires earlier than two years if:

 - A different passport is used to travel with than the one that was used to submit the ESTA application